Georg Kajanus: Sailor

-DATA and afterwards
+Kajanus designed an instrument used in the band called the "Nickelodeon", a large wooden frame consisting of two upright pianos, two synthesizers, mini organs and glockenspiels, that allowed the group to perform their acoustic arrangements correctly on stage.
+On stage, Kajanus played the piano on one side and Henry Marsh played the keys on the other side.

+Later projects

 After leaving Sailor in 1978, Kajanus began to experiment with electronic music, forming DATA with Frankie and Phil Boulter.
-The classical-oriented title track of DATA’s first album, Opera Electronica, was the theme music to the short film, Towers of Babel (1981).
-DATA then followed with two more studio albums, 2-TiME (1983) and Elegant Machinery (1985).

-Shortly after DATA disbanded, Kajanus formed Fatima and the Mamluks with Henry Marsh.
-They recorded only four songs, with two being released on a Razormaid! anthology on vinyl, Razormaid: The Epilogue: Back to Basics (1985).
-Kajanus and Marsh also collaborated on the soundtrack for the British TV series, The Kid (1986), starring actor/singer Steve Fairnie.

-He worked with the Japanese composer and musician Shigeru Umebayashi, co-writing and producing songs for his album, Ume (1988).
+Georg later worked with the Japanese composer and musician Shigeru Umebayashi, co-writing and producing songs for his album, Ume (1988).

-Sailor again

 In 1989, Kajanus reunited with Henry Marsh and Phil Pickett to write and record some new material.
 This was not released at the time, but three songs are featured in Sailor's Buried Treasure 2-CD box set (2006).

 Kajanus, Marsh, Pickett and Grant Serpell reformed Sailor in 1990.
 The group recorded two albums, Sailor (1991) and Street Lamp (1992), with Kajanus once again writing and arranging all the material.
 They achieved further chart success in continental Europe with singles such as "La Cumbia" and "The Secretary".

-Noir

 In the late nineties, Kajanus formed the "poetic-techno" duo Noir with Tim Dry (previously of Tik and Tok).
 Noir’s single "Walking" was used extensively in the 1997 Channel 4 television series Feast, an avant-garde culinary program directed by TV food maestro David Pritchard.
 Feast was hosted by Noir and also starred French TV chef Jean Christophe Novelli.

 Noir's album Strange Desire, recorded in 1995, was eventually released on Angel Air Records in 2007.

-Other projects

-Kajanus composed the soundtracks for two documentaries directed by German filmmaker Monika Treut: Didn't Do It for Love (1997) and the award-winning Gendernauts (1999).

 In 2008, Kajanus began working with Roberto Trippini and Barbie Wilde on a new version of the Sailor musical - an update of his original Red Light Review concept - which he describes as "a bittersweet musical about two people searching for love in the ruins of post-War Marseille".

 Kajanus's other current musical project is People Industry, which he describes as "an exuberant, musical exploration of the human journey."